 I love posters and the Yoga Posters I believe showcases the many utilitarian exercise movements.
 So many people think Yoga is easy and it can be but that doesn't mean it cannot be taken up a level to more complicated exercise movements.
 I want one of these posters for my "yet to be" home gyym.

-Deborah Reno from First Wyoming, then THE WORLD on December 20, 2014:
+Deborah Demander from First Wyoming, then THE WORLD on December 20, 2014:

 Great hub.
 Thanks for all the poster ideas.